May 21, 2025, 2:57 p.m. | Charles U | 33 |

 3.2 Update Django Settings

-Update your settings.py:
+Update your setting.py:

 Add 'storages' to your installed apps then add the following AWS configurations.